 In 2018, a UN Report on Yemen called on the international community to “refrain from providing arms that could be used in the conflict”.
 Two years earlier, two cross-party UK parliamentary committees made similar recommendations, calling for the UK to “suspend licences for arms exports to Saudi Arabia, capable of being used in Yemen”.
 The UK has so far ignored these calls, and in doing so, is damaging key elements of the rules-based system, including the Arms Trade Treaty.

 Despite its obligations under the Arms Trade Treaty (ATT) not to supply weapons that could be used to facilitate a serious violation of international humanitarian and human rights law, the UK has become the second-largest global defence exporter, largely through the sale of arms to countries the UK itself has labelled “human rights priorities”.

 The UN says the conflict has precipitated the “world’s worst humanitarian disaster”.
 A conservative estimate for civilian deaths caused by fighting between March 2015 and June 2018 is 6,475 - the majority by the Saudi-led coalition.
-The fallout is eyewatering: 50,000 children died in 2017- 130 every day.
+The broader fallout is eyewatering: 50,000 children died in 2017- 130 every day.
 75 per cent of the Yemen’s population need humanitarian assistance.
-Two million children remain out of school.
+Over two million children remain out of school.

 Photo: Expert Infantry/Three US Army (USA) Soldiers